MQL-Development/licensemybot_documentation/README.md

 ## Step 13: Replace the Product Code

-Replace the string "MACD Demo EA" with the your generated Product Code, the Expert Advisor will use this Product Code to validate the license key provided by the client using the MetaTraderValidation library.
+Replace the string "MACD Demo EA" with your generated Product Code, the Expert Advisor will use this Product Code to validate the license key provided by the client using the MetaTraderValidation library.

 ![Alt Text](Images/Screenshot(12).png)